yuazhou/azure-docs/articles/active-directory/develop/v2-oauth2-device-code.md

 ms.custom: aaddev, engagement-fy23
 ---

-# Microsoft identity platform and the OAuth 2.0 device authorization grant flow
+# Microsoft identity platform and the OAuth 2.0 device code flow

 The Microsoft identity platform supports the [device authorization grant](https://tools.ietf.org/html/rfc8628), which allows users to sign in to input-constrained devices such as a smart TV, IoT device, or a printer.
 To enable this flow, the device has the user visit a webpage in a browser on another device to sign in.
 Once the user signs in, the device is able to get access tokens and refresh tokens as needed.